Tonya Marie Sloan - Mississippi's Best Community Newspaper

 Tonya was preceded in death by her mother, Sonya Braswell; grandparents, Marion and Oree Braswell; one aunt, Margie Antie Braswell one uncle, James Grant Braswell; one nephew, Nathan Palmer.

-Tonya is survived by husband, Stephen Sloan; father, Herbert Braswell; one daughter, Sara Melton; two sons, Stephen Sloan Jr. and Melton and wife Tracy; two grandchildren, Weston Partridge and Hadley Partridge; two sisters, Shannon Wilson and husband Purvis and Lywanna Ward and husband Jeff; one brother, Harvey Palmer; one uncle, Yerby Braswell; six nieces, Skler, Jen, Stacia, Katie, Samantha and Lindsey; six nephews, Jonathan, Jacob, Tyler, Jeremy, Seth and Duran; one cousin, Suzy Geter and husband Joseph; and a host of other relatives and friends.
+Tonya is survived by husband, Stephen Sloan; father, Herbert Braswell; one daughter, Sara Melton; two sons, Stephen Sloan Jr. and Ethan Melton and wife Tracy; two grandchildren, Weston Partridge and Hadley Partridge; two sisters, Shannon Wilson and husband Purvis and Lywanna Ward and husband Jeff; one brother, Harvey Palmer; one uncle, Yerby Braswell; six nieces, Skler, Jen, Stacia, Katie, Samantha and Lindsey; six nephews, Jonathan, Jacob, Tyler, Jeremy, Seth and Duran; one cousin, Suzy Geter and husband Joseph; and a host of other relatives and friends.
 Pallbearers are Stephen Sloan Jr., Ethan Melton, Purvis Wilson, Jonathan Wilson, Jacob Wilson, and Blake LaPrairie.
 Honorary Pallbearers are Jeremy Naff, Wayne Wagley, Demond “Crump” Crumpton, L. J. Jones; Brandon Campbell, Joe Jeter, Robert Kimball, Brandon Thompson and Joey Dunn.

 Online condolences can be made at www.marshallfuneralhomems.com for the family, as well as memorial tributes.